 Most European formula manufacturers identify their products by stages.
 Stage 1 is generally from birth to six months.
 Stage 2 is often for six months to 10 months.
 At 10 months, the baby is ready for Stage 3.
 At one year, the baby would use the Stage 4 formula (growing-up formula).
 The labels are also written in grams, not ounces, but simple arithmetic solves that issue.
 The labels may be in a foreign language, such as German in the case of the manufacturer HiPP, but English translations will be provided by sellers.

 HiPP is a German formula brand with 50+ years of experience.
-It is among the most popular formula brands in Europe – for a reason.
-They produce products as closely in composition to breast milk as possible, and all organic.
+It is among the most popular formula brands in Europe – for good reason.
+They produce organic products as closely in composition to breast milk as possible.
 Parents love this company!

 This hypoallergenic formula can be used from birth and is designed for infants prone to constipation, bloating, colic and gas.
-Just as in HA formula, the milk proteins are split for easy digestion and avoidance of the allergic response, which may be triggered by whole milk proteins.
+Just as in HA formula, the milk proteins are split for easier digestion and reduces the risk of the allergic response, which may be triggered by whole milk proteins.
 It's lactose-reduced, gluten-free, contains essential vitamins and minerals, natural lactic acid cultures and Omega 3 and 6 fatty acids.
 These special fatty acids are linked to the infant's healthy eye and brain development.
 The hypoallergenic formula also contains the natural probiotics called galacto-oligosaccharides.